In this chapter, you will learn to

 Identifying Workforce Dynamics: Personnel, Professions, and Proficiency

 If you walk into any healthcare organization, you will find a wide variety of occupations.
 There are people performing roles ranging from janitorial services to open-heart surgery.
 There are teams cleaning rooms and others delivering babies.
 People perform clinical, administrative, and support services to care for patients.
 The variety of occupations and different levels of education and competency that exist in healthcare is unique compared to any other industry.
 The U.S. government identifies almost 50 categories of healthcare professionals, not including the profession of healthcare administration (finance, facility management, senior executives, and so on).1 What is incredible is the interdependencies of these occupations.
-From the lowest skilled, entry-level employee to the most senior executive or seasoned physician, the entire organization works in an interconnected ...
+From the lowest skilled, entry-level employee to the most senior executive or seasoned physician, the entire organization works in ...